-This and more are detailed at our Required Orientation.
+This and more are detailed at our Student & Parent Orientation.

-Please note that Schoology is the platform used for assignments and communication between the teacher and student, so access to a computer and printer are essential to this class.
+Please note an online platform is used for assignments and communication between the teacher and student, so access to a computer and printer are essential to this class.

-Pertaining to the labs, some common items to assist in the experiments will be required to bring to class.
-Also, one experiment is performed off campus at a pond, location to be announced.
+Pertaining to the labs, some common items to assist in the experiments are required to bring to class.
+Also, one lab is performed off-campus at a pond, location to be announced.

 The text heavily emphasizes vocabulary and provides a strong background in the scientific method, the five-kingdom classification scheme, microscopy, biochemistry, cellular biology, molecular and Mendelian genetics, evolution, dissection, and ecosystems and provides a complete survey of the five kingdoms in Creation.